Wyatt Agar: 2016 election

 Between 2019 and 2020, Agar was assigned to the Joint Appropriations Committee and the Senate Appropriations Committee.
+He also served on the Select Committee on Capital Financing and Investments and the Select Water Committee.

-Agar's term began on January 10, 2017 and concluded on January 4, 2021.
+Agar's term began on January 10, 2017, and concluded on January 4, 2021.
 He did not run for re-election in 2020.

+In October 2023, Agar was elected president of the American Hereford Association.

 Political positions

 During his 2016 campaign, Agar promoted the fostering of fiscal responsibility, defending the first and second amendments of the United States Constitution, and supporting small businesses and capitalism.

+Agar received a 100% rating from the National Federation of Independent Business between 2017 and 2018.

 Personal life

 Agar has a wife and three children.
-He resides in Thermopolis.
+He currently resides in Thermopolis.

+Agar is a founding member of the Future Cattle Producers of Wyoming.